SundayMoments/DiceModHelper/README.md

 https://www.nexusmods.com/baldursgate3/mods/1397

 Created by:
-**SeanCconnerX0**
+**SeanConnerX0**

-The .xml and .lsx functions were built using templates from this mod by Korriik: https://www.nexusmods.com/baldursgate3/mods/802
+The .xml and .lsx functions were built using templates from this mod by Koriik: https://www.nexusmods.com/baldursgate3/mods/802